IN-PERSON and LIVE ONLINE CLASSES

 • Participate in roundtable discussions

-• Ask for and give advice
+• Ask for and give advice or recommendations

 • Use expressions that present steps or procedures

-• Make plans for the weekend
+• Make plans for the weekend and invite others along

-• Read an editorial and understand the writer’s main points
+• Read an editorial and understand the writer’s main points about social issues

-• Write an opinion about a familiar problem
+• Write an opinion about a familiar problem and express your reasons

-• Express complaints
+• Express complaints and apologize

 Textbook: Quartet Intermediate Japanese Across the Four Language Skills I (ISBN: 978-4789016957)